Chart Color Schemes

 Golden Plains - North has a typical household mix, with a higher-than-average median household size

-Family households constitute 74.3% of all households, including 31.7% couples with children, 31.8% couples without children, and 9.9% single parent families.
-Non-family households account for the remaining 25.7%, with lone person households at 23.6% and group households comprising 1.6%.
+Family households constitute 74.3% of all households, consisting of 31.7% couples with children, 31.8% couples without children, and 9.9% single parent families.
+Non-family households account for the remaining 25.7%, with lone person households at 23.6% and group households comprising 1.6% of the total.
 The median household size is 2.6 people, larger than the Rest of Vic. average of 2.2.

 Frequently Asked Questions - Households